-HIDOE NEWS RELEASE: Hawaii public high school graduates show improvements in college preparednessPosted on Aug 26, 2015 in Latest News, Newsroom, Press Releases
+HIDOE NEWS RELEASE: Hawaii public high school graduates show improvements in college preparednessPosted on Aug 26, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Condition of College & Career Readiness 2015 report released today by ACT notes a 2 percentage point overall improvement in college readiness across all subjects — English, Math, Reading and Science — for Hawaii’s Class of 2015.